 With an HMO, patients do not need to file a claim because healthcare providers are paid directly by the insurance company.
 Under PPO, however, patients must sometimes first pay out-of-network providers and then file a claim for reimbursement from the insurance company.

-Just like the coverage under a HMO is limited to a network, so are the pharmacy locations where one can get their prescriptions filled and covered under the plan.
+Just like the coverage under an HMO is limited to a network, the pharmacy locations where one can get their prescriptions filled and covered under the plan are limited as well.
 PPOs allow patients to fill a prescription almost anywhere but with additional charges for an out-of-network pharmacy.

 Patients with an HMO plan do not need a referral during an emergency or for in-network visits to a gynecologist or obstetrician.

-The choice between HMO and PPO is mainly a choice between cost and convenience.
+The choice between HMOs and PPOs is mainly a choice between cost and convenience.

 Thank you for reading CFI’s guide to HMOs and PPOs.
-For more information on insurance and finance topics, we suggest the following resources.
+For more information on insurance and finance topics, we suggest the following CFI resources: